timbleman/Window_curtain_alarm/README.md

 ![Rendering of the physical hardware](./pics/physical_mounting_rendering_1.PNG "Physical mounting")

 ## Features
-### Must-have features
+### Implemented features
 * Automatically keeping track of time
 * One wake and sleep time for each weekday
 * Belt driven opening and closing of curtains
 * Socket based user communication
-* Button for snoozing one day
-* Button for manually opening and closing the curtain
+* Button for snoozing one day and manually opening and closing the curtain
 ### Possible future work
 * Multiple wake and sleep times for each weekday
 * WPS button for easy WIFI connection